AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 # "sequence"  "abundance" "forward"   "reverse"   "nmatch"    "nmismatch" "nindel"    "prefer"    "accept"
 ```

-## Generate a count table
+## Generating a count table
-Now we can generate a count table with the `makeSequenceTable()` function:
+Now we can generate a count table with the `makeSequenceTable()` function.
+This is one of the main outputs from processing an amplicon dataset.
+You may have also heard this referred to as a biome table, or an OTU matrix.

 ```R
 seqtab <- makeSequenceTable(merged_amplicons)